dauss75/globus_sicer/README.md

                        'background':background_chrom_lengths};

 ```
+- You may wonder where you get the chromsome name and length info.
+For our case, we have such information in our star index folder.
+But there are many other ways that you might find the answer in https://www.biostars.org/.

-- Now you need to add to python module.
-Add the files in ./bin to /python/bin and ./sicer to python/lib/
+- Now you need to add sicer to python module.
+Add the files (.sh) in ./bin to /python/bin and ./sicer to python/lib/.
+This also requires __init__.py file which I created only pretty much empty contents such that python scripts can be imported.